kaitlincart/tech-writing-exercises/README.md

 The goal of this exercises is to practice clear and concise writing.

-* [Exercise 2.1](https://github.com/kaitlincart/tech-writing-exercises/blob/main/Exercise2-WriteClearly/2.1-sentences.md): update a long sample sentence into 2 or more short sentences.
+* [Exercise 2.1](https://github.com/kaitlincart/tech-writing-exercises/blob/main/Exercise2-WriteClearly/2.1-sentences.md): update a long sentence into 2 or more short sentences.

 ## Exercise 3: Edit